-A responsive design relies on adjustable scaling of the webpage’s elements based on the ratio you select for each of them.
+A responsive design relies on adjustable scaling of the web page’s elements based on the ratio you select for each.
 Let’s assume that a page comprises 3 distinct columns, 1 primary column occupying 60% of space and 2 secondary columns sharing the remaining 40% equally.
 What responsive design does is retain these proportions as the dimensions of the display decrease.

-However, when the display size is extremely small, even the 60% space of the main column would render the content unreadable.
+However, when the display size is tiny, even the 60% space of the main column would render the content unreadable.
 In this case, the developer should set media queries that utilize a predetermined breaking point to remove, hide or relocate the secondary columns and permit the primary one to occupy a central, spacious position in the browser’s window.

 A standard approach is to ‘elongate’ the page on small-screen mobile devices, in the sense that the secondary content is placed at the bottom of the primary content.
-To put it simply, as screen width decreases, the webpage becomes longer.
+Simply put, as screen width decreases, the webpage becomes longer.

 Here’s the key distinction between the two concepts: while responsive design is all about element scaling, its adaptive counterpart relies chiefly on fixed element sizes.
-Therefore, if you have a webpage featuring 3 columns of predefined dimensions, they wouldn’t scale with the dimensions of the screen at all.
+Therefore, if you have a webpage featuring 3 columns of predefined dimensions, they wouldn’t scale with the screen’s dimensions.
 The columns would continue to occupy the same amount of space, and when the breaking points are reached, the element snaps in its next designated position.